azhu7/FbTool/README.md

 # FbTool
-Command Line Tool for Facebook Messenger
+Command Line Tool for Facebook Messenger that lets you send a message individually to multiple friends.

 Requirements:
 - Python 2.7